 As Natsume contracted with a major newspaper company to write novels for its readers, he was somewhat affluent.
 But, he never rejected requests from Uchida for money, though there seems to have been no other close followers of Natsume who would ask him for money.

 Once, Soseki Natsume was spending his holidays in a hot-spring hotel in Yugawara on the Pacific coast, 100 km west of Tokyo, since Natsume had a chronic gastric disorder.
 But, one night suddenly Uchida came to the hotel to borrow money without prior notice.
 Though railroad services were available from Tokyo to Yugawara even 100 years ago, Uchida had to make hard travelling as he had almost no money but a train ticket.

 When Uchida somehow arrived at the hotel at night, Natsume warmly accepted him.
 Natsume arranged a room and a supper for Uchida at his expense.
 And, after hearing a request for money, Natsume told Uchida to go back to Natsume's house in Tokyo and receive the money from Natsume's wife next day, though he would continue to stay in the hotel.
 In this way, Uchida borrowed money from great author Soseki Natsume so many times; however Uchida seems to have never returned money.

-It think that the mad man was the soul of Soseki Natsume and the dog was Satan.
+I think that the mad man was the soul of Soseki Natsume and the dog was Satan.
 It proves that Natsume wrote some great novels against the evil spirit of Satan.
-Natsume gave money so many times unconditionally to the young, poor, and strange follower Uchida, which must be an act that Satan most dislikes.
+Natsume gave money so many times unconditionally to young, poor, and strange followers such as Uchida, which must be an act that Satan most dislikes.

 Like in Nastume's case, the Kingdom of God can be realized by giving one's money generously to the needy.